Japanese aircraft carrier Akagi: Reconstruction

-The two gun turrets on the middle flight deck were removed and 14 twin 25 mm Type 96 gun mounts were added on sponsons.
+The two 20 cm gun turrets on the middle flight deck were removed and 14 twin 25 mm Type 96 gun mounts were added on sponsons.
 They fired .25 kg projectiles at a muzzle velocity of 900 m/s; at 50°, this provided a maximum range of 7500 m, and an effective ceiling of 5500 m.
 The maximum effective rate of fire was only between 110 and 120 rounds per minute due to the frequent need to change the 15-round magazines.
 Six Type 95 directors were fitted to control the new 25 mm guns and two new Type 94 anti-aircraft directors replaced the outdated Type 91s.
 After the modernization, Akagi carried one Type 89 director for the 20 cm guns; it is uncertain how many were carried before then.
 The ship's crew increased to 2,000 after the reconstruction.

 The ship's anti-aircraft guns were grouped amidships and placed relatively low on the hull.
 Thus, the guns could not be brought to bear directly forward or aft.
 Also, the island blocked the forward arcs of the port battery.
 As a result, the ship was vulnerable to attack by dive bombers.
 The ship's 12 cm 10th Year Type guns were scheduled to be replaced by more modern 12.7 cm Type 89 mounts in 1942.
 The anti-aircraft sponsons were to be raised one deck to allow them some measure of cross-deck fire as was done during Kaga's modernization.
 However, the ship was lost in combat before the upgrade could take place.

 Several major weaknesses in Akagi's design were not rectified.
 Akagi's aviation fuel tanks were incorporated directly into the structure of the carrier, meaning that shocks to the ship, such as those caused by bomb or shell hits, would be transmitted directly to the tanks, resulting in cracks or leaks.
 Also, the fully enclosed structure of the new hangar decks made firefighting difficult, at least in part because fuel vapors could accumulate in the hangars.
 Adding to the danger was the requirement of the Japanese carrier doctrine that aircraft be serviced, fueled, and armed whenever possible on the hangar decks rather than on the flight deck.
 Furthermore, the carrier's hangar and flight decks carried little armor protection, and there was no redundancy in the ship's fire-extinguishing systems.
 These weaknesses would later be crucial factors in the loss of the ship.